-During the initial stages of recovery, addicts tend to experience feelings of shame, guilt and resentment.
-Many beginning recovering addicts walk into a rehab or 12 step group with their head hanging low and shoulders slumped.
-This is also true when a relapse occurs.
+During the initial stages of drug and alcohol recovery, addicts tend to experience shame, guilt, and resentment.
+Many beginning recovering addicts walk into rehab or 12 step group with their head hanging low and shoulders slumped.
+This is also true when a drug relapse occurs.
 Though you may feel horrible about your relapse or addiction, keep in mind that it is fairly normal to feel that way in the early days of recovery.

-Guilt can also arise from the shame that you let yourself and others down or from the resentment that you feel towards those who did not support you in your time of need.
-Guilt, resentment and shame are oftentimes linked to the stigma of being an addict.
+Guilt can also arise from the shame of letting yourself and others down or from the resentment that you feel towards those who did not support you in your time of need.
+Guilt, resentment, and shame are oftentimes linked to the stigma of being an addict.
 If they are not attended to, they can significantly hamper your recovery process.

-The following are five ways to get rid of guilt in recovery:
+The following are five ways to get rid of guilt in addiction recovery:

 1. Recognize the Guilt

 Begin by noticing the guilt.
 You may feel tempted to think of your addiction as something wrong with you, but you are not flawed.
 Addiction is a disease that can be overcome.
 Guilt can drive you to feel that you can never recover from your slump and get your self-esteem back.
 You do not have to regard your guilt as an adversary but think of it as a springboard to a new chapter in your life full of acceptance, hope, and peace.
 Recognize the guilt and then take the necessary steps to contend with it.